windicss/docs/guide/migration.md

 ## Base Styles

-You can now remove the Tailwind CSS imports from your css entry.
+You can now remove the Tailwind CSS imports from your CSS entry.

 ```diff
 - @import 'tailwindcss/base';